isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 for a complete description.

-Well... we've put in the CLOUD!
+Well... for this month's query we've put some of this data in the *cloud*!

-We thought it would be interesting to compare gene expression signatures across TCGA and GTEx, and look at the correlation between each TCGA sample (~10K) and GTEx tissue samples.
+As a demonstration use-case, we thought it would be interesting to compare gene expression signatures between TCGA and GTEx, and look at the correlation between each TCGA sample (of which there are over 10,000) and each GTEx tissue type
+(of which there are 53, with the expression data averaged from multiple samples from the same tissue type).
 See below for R code and visualizations.

 The bigquery below contains the following steps:

 - select the 5K most variable genes from each data source
+- find the intersection of these two lists: this will be the list of ~3200 genes that we'll use in the correlations
 - build sub-tables of the expression data
 - rank the expression data within each sample
-- perform a correlation of the ranks (this is Spearman's correlation)
+- perform an all-by-all correlation of the ranks, between TCGA samples and GTEx tissue types (this is Spearman's correlation)
-- return 545,317 rows(!) where each row represents a tissue from TCGA and a tissue from GTEx.
+- return 545,317 rows(!) where each row represents the correation between one TCGA sample and one GTEx tissue type

-Amazingly, this query processes 12.7 GB, takes about 25 seconds, and only cost 6 cents!
+Amazingly, this query processes 12.7 GB, takes about 10-20 seconds, and only cost 6 cents!

 .. code-block:: sql